fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 comments: true
 ---

-Directives are used mainly to deﬁne symbols, allocate storage, and control the behavior of the assembler.
+Directives are used mainly to define symbols, allocate storage, and control the behavior of the assembler.
 Directives allow the programmer to control how the assembler does its job.

 <!-- more -->